Creamy Dijon Mustard Sauce

 Dijon mustard is an ingredient that I like to use in much of my cooking.
 It is so good for adding a bit of ‘oomph’.

-I sometimes interchange Dijon with English mustard, depending on my mood.
+I sometimes interchange Dijon with English mustard, especially for making a glaze for ham for example, depending on my mood.
 You may think this is sacrilege, but often it just depends on which jar is closest when I open the fridge!

 This recipe though is specifically a Dijon mustard recipe.
 English mustard is quite a bit stronger than Dijon and even though I sometimes use it in my gravy, I would not use English mustard in this recipe as I fear it would make it too strong.